flyunix/emlib/README.md

 # emlib

-*Emlib is for Embedded C Lib, Enjoy it!*
+*Emlib is mainly used for the base library of embedded APP development.*

+*Enjoy it!*

 ## Emlib include modules